 I am genuinely impressed by SiteGround as a company, their people are super friendly, and genuinely enjoy working there.
 Most importantly, they provide an amazing service.
 My experience with their support specialists has been among the best I’ve ever had with any customer support department in any industry, so this makes SiteGround a winning package in my mind.

-I also love the SiteGround site, they rebranded and redesigned their site a few months ago and I genuinely enjoyed browsing through many of their articles.
-I think they did an exceptionally good job at simplifying the technical stuff for new users that might feel daunted by hosting.
+I also love the SiteGround site and I genuinely enjoy browsing through many of their articles.
+I think they do an exceptionally good job at simplifying the technical stuff for new users that might feel daunted by hosting.
 Perhaps this is what makes SiteGround different than other hosting companies.
 Being a customer of SiteGround means building a real relationship with the people at this company, and you’ll get the feeling of being handled by people that really care about your site.
 Their documentation pages are some of the best I’ve come across lately, support is phenomenal and sites run fast, backed by their 99.9% uptime guarantee.

 Giving a few final bonus points for SiteGround is the fact that they are very involved in the WordPress community and also sponsor a number of WordCamps around the world.

 My experience with SiteGround left me no choice but to wholeheartedly recommend them, this is a company that really deserves your custom.
 Go SiteGround!